JignasP/CalculusOCR/README.md

 ## Installation

-To install CalculusOCR, use pip:
+To install CalculusOCR using pip:

 ```bash
 pip install CalculusOCR